Course Topic: Selected Philosophical Issues in the Summa Contra Gentiles by Thomas Aquinas

 (1) 26 Sept: Introduction to the course: (i) Contextualizing the Summa Contra Gentiles (SCG) among the works of Aquinas; (ii) key sources: (a) the Latin Christian Tradition and Aristotle; (b) translated sources from the Arabic Peripatetic Philosophical Tradition; (iii) the pedagogical structures of the course: student team presentations, development of course papers, et al.

-(2) 3 Oct: (i) Key teachings and sources of the first major work of Thomas Aquinas, Commentary on the Sentences of Peter Lombard: (a) the existence and nature of God; (b) knowing and naming God; (c) Divine Goodness; (d) God’s own knowledge; (e) Creation; (f) the Human Soul as Intellectual Substance; (g) Happiness; (h) Prophecy.
-We recommend that students view the videos in the link Five Lectures on Aquinas and the Arabic Tradition given above; (ii) An introduction to the SCG: An explication of SCG I, cc.1-12.
+(3) 10 Oct: (1) Key teachings and sources of the first major work of Thomas Aquinas, Commentary on the Sentences of Peter Lombard: (a) the existence and nature of God; (b) knowing and naming God; (c) Divine Goodness; (d) God’s own knowledge; (e) Creation; (f) the Human Soul as Intellectual Substance; (g) Happiness.
+(2) An introduction to the SCG: An explication of SCG I, ch.1-9.; (3) Continue your study of Five Lectures on Aquinas and the Arabic Tradition link given above.
+An introduction to the SCG: An explication of SCG I, ch.1-9.
 All students are assigned to read this text carefully in preparation for class discussion.

-(3) 10 Oct: SCG Bk 1: The nature and existence of God (precise texts forthcoming).
-Team 1: TBD; Team 2: TBD.
-From their research on the assigned texts & other relevant sources, each of the two topic teams of presenters is to provide by the Tuesday before class a handout of no more than 6 single spaced pages plus a 2 page bibliography.
+(4) 17 Oct: KUL-1: SCG Bk 1, ch.
+10-15: The nature and existence of God.
+Student Team: Zane Leach, Jason Coney, Joseph Abbah.
+From their research on the assigned texts & other relevant sources, the team of presenters is to provide by the Tuesday before class a handout of no more than 6 single spaced pages plus a 2 page bibliography.
 This is to be sent to the instructors via email and posted on Toledo before 23h59 on Tuesday.
-On Thursday the student presenter team will make a summary oral presentation of 10-12 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class.
+On Thursday the student presenter team will make a summary oral presentation of 10-15 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class.
 NOTE: All students are expected to study selected primary texts and the handout provided by the presenters.
 Those students not presenting in the class are expected to read carefully key selections of the texts indicated by the Instructors and to come to class with two or more written questions on the texts, topics and Student team presentations.

-(4) 17 Oct: SCG Bk 1: Knowing and Naming God (precise texts forthcoming).
-Team 1: TBD; Team 2: TBD.
+(5) 24 Oct: KUL-2: : SCG Bk 1, ch.
+30-36: Knowing and Naming God.
+Student Team: Tobias Odgaard, Nick Kurkhuli, Giorgi Markozashvili.
 From their research on the assigned texts & other relevant sources, each of the two topic teams of presenters is to provide by the Tuesday before class a handout of no more than 6 single spaced pages plus a 2 page bibliography.
 This is to be sent to the instructors via email and posted on Toledo before 23h59 on Tuesday.
-On Thursday the student presenter team will make a summary oral presentation of 10-12 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class. .
+On Thursday the student presenter team will make a summary oral presentation of 10-12 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class.
 NOTE: All students are expected to study the selected primary texts and the handout provided by the presenters.
 Those students not presenting in the class are expected to read carefully key selections of the texts indicated by the Instructors and to come to class with two or more written questions on the texts, topics and Student team presentations.

-(10) 28 Nov: SCG BK 3: Happiness (precise texts forthcoming).
-Team 1: TBD; Team 2: TBD.
+(10) 28 Nov: KUL-6: SCG II, ch.
+46-55: Intellectual Substance.
+Student Team: #6 Tvrtko Srdoc, Yossarian Raca, Dimitrios-Marios Arampatzis, Anna Volkova.
 From their research on the assigned texts & other relevant sources, each of the two topic teams of presenters is to provide by the Tuesday before class a handout of no more than 6 single spaced pages plus a 2 page bibliography.
 This is to be sent to the instructors via email and posted on Toledo before 23h59 on Tuesday.
 On Thursday the student presenter team will make a summary oral presentation of 10-12 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class.
 NOTE: All students are expected to study the selected primary texts and the handout provided by the presenters.
 Those students not presenting in the class are expected to read carefully key selections of the texts indicated by the Instructors and to come to class with two or more written questions on the texts, topics and Student team presentations.

-(11) 5 Dec: SCG Bk 3: Divine Providence (precise texts forthcoming).
-Team 1: TBD; Team 2: TBD.
+(11) 5 Dec: KUL-7: SCG Book III, ch.
+25-26, 37-48: Happiness.
+Student Team: #7 Marten Olesch, Eoghan Flood, Tomer Pistiner, Minh Khan.
 From their research on the assigned texts & other relevant sources, each of the two topic teams of presenters is to provide by the Tuesday before class a handout of no more than 6 single spaced pages plus a 2 page bibliography.
 This is to be sent to the instructors via email and posted on Toledo before 23h59 on Tuesday.
 On Thursday the student presenter team will make a summary oral presentation of 10-12 minutes (no more) which will be followed by comments by the instructors and then general discussion by the class.
 NOTE: All students are expected to study the selected primary texts and the handout provided by the presenters.
 Those students not presenting in the class are expected to read carefully key selections of the texts indicated by the Instructors and to come to class with two or more written questions on the texts, topics and Student team presentations.
-Prof. Taylor in Leuven for this class meeting.

 (12) 12 Dec: KUL student short course paper presentations